-Most social networks’ APIs let you track the number of likes and comments.
+Most social networks’ APIs let public relations and marketing teams analyze and measure the number of likes and comments.
 For example, most news sites such as the Guardian show how many times a story has been shared.

 There are several free tools that track shares from a URL.
-Meltwater’s free Impact tool helps you both track coverage over time and gives a total share count for any given press release, just by pasting in its URL.
+Meltwater’s free Impact tool helps you both measure PR coverage over time and gives a total share count for any given press release, just by pasting in its URL.

 Alternatively, if you’re working off a Meltwater coverage list for an entire year’s coverage you can use services such as SharedCount.
 You can measure more than one URL at a time – however it only tracks Facebook, Pinterest and StumbleUpon shares.
 You can then cross-reference the shares in Excel or Google Sheets (tip the v-lookup function allows you to do this – see image below for example).

 Being in a spreadsheet you can then easily manipulate the data to pull out key time periods, key influencers or other key trends graphically.
 Note: if you’re a Meltwater client, you can view key trends, key time periods and key influencers within the tool.